hamidhabibi1/hh/_pages/teaching.md

 ---

-I strongly believe teaching should inspire curiosity and critical thinking, not just transfer knowledge.
-I aim to create a dynamic environment where students actively engage with economic concepts through lectures, discussions, and practical applications.
-Grounded in the Teacher-Scholar Model, my teaching integrates research to foster continuous learning and innovation.
+I strongly believe that teaching should inspire curiosity and critical thinking, rather than simply transfer knowledge.
+I aim to create a dynamic, student-centered environment where students actively engage with economic concepts through a blend of lectures, discussions, and practical applications.
+My teaching follows the Teacher-Scholar Model, which combines teaching and research in a way that enhances both.
+Research brings fresh insights into the classroom, making teaching more relevant and current, while teaching stimulates new ideas and questions that can lead to further research.
 Economics is inherently abstract, so simplifying complex issues is vital for effective teaching.
 I bring passion to the subject by posing relevant questions and incorporating real-world scenarios that resonate with students’ experiences.
 This not only deepens engagement but also improves learning outcomes by helping students connect theory to practice and develop critical analytical skills.

 ---